eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 [SQL in R (aka tidyverse)
 link](https://nyu-cdsc.github.io/learningr/assets/data-transformation.pdf).

-There are tons more of material that I’ve saved over years of work.
+There are tons more material that I’ve saved over years of work.
 Just reach out if you can’t find something.
+Usually, if you think of an idea or stumble onto a problem, it's been done or solved.